Alphabetical Plant Listing

 • Grows up to 15-25 ft. tall and wide (4-8 m).

 • A full sun to part shade lover, this plant is easily grown in moist to dry, well-drained, acidic soils.
 Best berry production and fall color occur in full sun.
-Tolerant of a somewhat wide range of soils, including those that are loamy, sandy, or rocky.
+Tolerant of a somewhat wide range of soils, including loamy, sandy, or rocky.

 • Perfect as a specimen plant or shrub borders.
 Great in naturalized or native plant gardens and along ponds and streams.